nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 3.2.
 Launch the workflow to generate the job submission script

-Let's try running this; even though we now it won't execute (since we don't have Slurm set up in the Gitpod environment) we'll be able to see what the submission script looks like.
+Let's try running this; even though we know it won't execute (since we don't have Slurm set up in this Gitpod environment) we'll be able to see what the submission script looks like.

 ```bash
 nextflow run main.nf -profile conda_on